Cutter's Way: Reception

 The positive reviews prompted United Artists to give Cutter and Bone to its United Artists Classics division, which changed the film's title to Cutter's Way (thinking that the original title would be mistaken by audiences for a comedy about surgeons) and entered it in film festivals.
 At Houston, Texas's Third International Film Festival, it won Best Picture, Best Director, Best Screenplay, and Best Actor (John Heard).
 A week later, it received the closing-feature slot at the Seattle International Film Festival.
 With a new ad campaign, Cutter's Way reopened in the summer of 1981 in Seattle, Los Angeles, Boston, and New York City.
 Passer was bitter about the experience, commenting in an interview, "You can assassinate movies as you can assassinate people.
 I think UA murdered the film.
 Or at least they tried to murder it."

 In 1982, Fiskin won an Edgar Award from the Mystery Writers of America for Best Motion Picture Screenplay.
 In 1983, the film won the prestigious Grand Prix of the Belgian Film Critics Association.

-Jonathan Rosenbaum of The Chicago Reader would later write that it was "probably Ivan Passer's best American feature...A major statement about post-60s disillusionment, with a wonderful performance by Lisa Eichhorn and shimmering, hallucinatory cinematography by Jordan Cronenweth."
+Jonathan Rosenbaum of The Chicago Reader later wrote that it was "probably Ivan Passer's best American feature...with a wonderful performance by Lisa Eichhorn and shimmering, hallucinatory cinematography by Jordan Cronenweth."
 John Patterson of The Guardian called it "note-perfect" and a "masterpiece," praising all three of the lead performances while acknowledging the film required multiple viewings to perceive its strengths.

 Cutter's Way holds a rating of 92% on Rotten Tomatoes, based on 24 reviews.
 The site's consensus reads, "A suitably cynical neo-noir that echoes the disillusionment of its era, Cutter's Way relies on character-driven drama further elevated by the work of an outstanding cast".
+Quartet Records and MGM released the world premiere of the masterful score by Jack Nitzsche.